antonia-white/game-base/README.md

 - Google Fonts
   Font styles were taken from the open source [Google Fonts](https://fonts.google.com/).
   - the typography for the text throughout the website is [Albert Sans](https://fonts.google.com/specimen/Albert+Sans).
 This font design was inspired by the type-characteristics of scandinavian architects and designers in the early 20th century.
 It gives a clean and fresh look to the website.
   - The typography for the brand logo is font-family [Archivo Narrow](https://fonts.google.com/specimen/Archivo+Narrow?preview.text=Game%20Base&preview.text_type=custom#standard-styles).
 This font was originally designed for highlights and headlines.
 This family is reminiscent of late nineteenth century American typefaces.
-As such, it is eyecatching to the user.
+As such, it is eye-catching to the user.

 ***